FuelLabs/fuel-connectors/packages/docs/src/guide/react-hooks/useConnect.md

 A hook to handle connection to the Fuel network in the connected app.

+#### Params

+The properties of the hook.
+- `connectorName`: The connector's name to use in the connect function.

 #### Returns

 An object containing:
-- `connect`: A function to trigger the connection to the Fuel network.
+- `connect`: function to connect to the Fuel Network synchronously.
-- `connectAsync`: An async function to trigger the connection and return a promise.
+- `connectAsync`: function to connect to the Fuel Network asynchronously.
 - [`...mutationProps`](https://tanstack.com/query/latest/docs/framework/react/reference/useMutation): Destructured properties from `useMutation` result.

 #### Examples